 This article is the first in an 8-part series that will look at how HR, the custodians of the critical ‘who?’, can provide accurate and fast answers to business leaders when they ask questions about talent.

-This is the introductory article in a series of articles about “Answering the Question of Who.”
-You can find the other articles in the series here:
+This is the introductory article in a series of articles about "Answering the Question of Who."
+Read all articles in the series.

 The two challenges of answering 'who?' questions